tergite/tergite-autocalibration/README.md

 quantifiles()  # This will start the application, optionally you can pass the data directory as an argument.
 ```

+**Tip:** The plots can be copied to the clipboard by right-clicking on them.

 ## Contributing

 Feel free to dive in!
 [Open an issue](https://gitlab.com/dcrielaard/quantifiles/issues/new) or submit PRs.